dgraph-io/dgraph-experimental/dgraph-import/README.md

 ## How It Works

 1. **Drop-All Mode**: With `--drop-all` and `--drop-all-confirm`, the bulk loader generates a snapshot from provided data and schema files.
-2. **Snapshot Streaming**: The snapshot is streamed to the cluster via gRPC.
+2. **Snapshot Streaming**: The snapshot (contents of `p` directories) is streamed to the cluster via gRPC, copying all data directly into the running cluster.
 3. **Consistency**: The cluster enters drain mode during import.
 On error, all data is dropped for safety.

 ## Import Examples